roman-milk/roman-milk.github.io/number-in-the-back-pages.md

+===

- ****** Number In The Back Pages ****** bygeronimo_appleby© My life had been bland in comparison so far, positively vanilla, but now I had discovered a whole new world of exciting possibilities and I thanked my lucky stars that I had the financial wherewithal to be able to explore this corrupt new hobby of mine.
+My life had been bland in comparison so far, positively vanilla, but now I had discovered a whole new world of exciting possibilities and I thanked my lucky stars that I had the financial wherewithal to be able to explore this corrupt new hobby of mine.

  'Oh Phillip,' she groaned.
 'It feels so fucking good in there.
 I love it; I love this job.
 You men coming here and paying me to fuck.'
 Beth used a finger on her clit and her body jerked with the pleasure of it.
 'Oh!' she cried out.
 'Do you know how much I love sex, Phillip?'
 Beth sighed.